Student policies and procedures

 - Sample letter requesting permission to reproduce material in a thesis [.pdf – 68 kB]

-- Submission of Thesis for Examination [.pdf – 96 kB]
+- Guidelines for the Thesis Examination Process [.pdf – 152 kB]

-- Guidelines for the Submission of Digital Theses of Higher Degree by Research Students [.pdf – 157 kB]
+- Guidelines for the Lodgement of a Digital Thesis [.pdf – 157 kB]

 During the course of your enrolment, you may have reason to travel directly related to your thesis research.
 Travel you undertake may be for data collection or fieldwork purposes, or if you attend a conference.
 (Details relating to funding to support Consumables and Fieldwork, and Conference Travel for Doctoral students are found in the documents outlining Essential Facilities.
 For further information about fieldwork, visit the Fieldwork Education @ Curtin website).